moos/wordpos/README.md

 ### Other methods

 ```
-WordPOS.WNdp -- access to the WNdb object
+WordPOS.WNdb -- access to the WNdb object

 wordpos.parse(str) -- returns tokenized array of words, less duplicates and stopwords.
 This method is called on all getX() calls internally.
 ```